dan1elhughes/vickyhughes.co.uk/content/about.md

 type: "about"
 ---

 Hello!
 I’m a freelance illustrator travelling the UK with my fiancé in our converted van.
-I love telling stories, especially through editorial, branding, and attention grabbing GIFs and social media graphics.
+I love telling stories, especially through editorial, digital products,  branding, and attention grabbing GIFs and social media graphics.

 I like to make things playful through endearing, big headed characters that make people smile or get them interested in a topic.
 I tend to use line work, a warm, reduced colour palette and some printmaking inspired textures, with pencil shading to add a bit of depth.